-Cross-sectional

-Case-control

-Cohort
+Cross-sectional Case-control Cohort

-Cont. ..case-control studies
+Cont. ..CCS ).

-- If the prevalence of exposure is more - common among cases than controls, it may be a risk factor for the outcome under investigation. - The investigators collect data on disease occurrence - at one point in time and - exposures at a previous point in time. - CCS provide a relatively simple way to - investigate causes of diseases, especially rare diseases - □ A major characteristic of CCS is that data on - potential risk factors are collected retrospectively - and as a result may give rise to bias. - This is a particular problem associated with CCS and therefore needs to be carefully considered during the design and conduct of the study.
+- In CCS the prevalence of exposure to a potential risk factor(s) is

+- compared between cases and controls.

+- If the prevalence of exposure is

+- more common among cases than controls,

+- ✓ it may be a risk factor for the outcome under investigation.

+- A major characteristic of CCS is:

+- > that data on potential risk factors are

+- collected retrospectively and

+- ✓ as a result may give rise to bias

+- This is a particular problem associated with case-control studies and

+- therefore needs to be carefully considered during the design 18/11/2024 and conduct of the study